 Hunters often protect themselves from the elements in a variety of ways (e.g., sunscreen, purified water), but neglect protecting their hearing from firearm noise.

-“Hunters should always use ear protection because they never know when they will have the opportunity to fire their guns,” says Michael Stewart, PhD, an audiologist (and avid hunter) based in Michigan.
+“Hunters should always use ear protection because they never know when they will have the opportunity to fire their guns,” says Michael Stewart, PhD, Professor Emeritus of Audiology at Central Michigan University and an avid hunter.

 “The most commonly used guns for small and large game hunting generate impulse noise high enough to cause hearing loss and associated tinnitus with even one shot under the right acoustic conditions.”